School Based Intervention Team

 A student can be referred to SBIT for academic, behavioral, or social reasons or any combination thereof if it appears that the student is not making adequate progress at appropriate grade-level curriculum.
 Usually, the initial SBIT meeting will determine what factor or factors are of most serious concern.
 If the committee decides that further intervention is needed, a plan will be made to help the student and regularly measure the success of the interventions.

 Who is not SBIT Material?

 SBIT is not intended as an easy access to testing accommodations and special education services.
 Though some of the students who go through the SBIT process may end up requiring these things, we are mainly focused on helping students who are not making adequate grade-level progress.
-For instance, if a student is getting Cs and Ds in Advanced and Honors courses and they appear to have sufficient skills in reading, writing and math, SBIT may not be the appropriate vehicle for them.
+For instance, if a student is getting Cs and Ds in Advanced and Honors courses and they appear to have sufficient skills in reading, writing and math, SBIT would not be the appropriate vehicle for them.
 These students and parents should work with teachers and counselors to find methods for improvement and/or more appropriate class choices.